Tommy Manzella: Houston Astros

 The Astros signed Manzella to a one-year, $400,000 major league contract on February 15 after having added him to the 40-man roster in November to protect him from the Rule 5 draft.
-He was called up to the major leagues along with Chris Johnson and Billy Sadler by the Astros from the Round Rock Express.
-He recorded his first major league hit, off of Donnie Veal of the Pirates, on September 11.
+He was called up to the major leagues along with Chris Johnson and Billy Sadler by the Astros.
+He recorded his first major league hit, off of Donnie Veal of the Pittsburgh Pirates, on September 11.

 Manzella was the Opening Day shortstop with the Astros in 2010, and Jeff Keppinger also got time there when he wasn't at second base.
 He went 13-58 (.224) with 3 RBI in April.
-He hit his first major league home run, a 2-run home run off of Rodrigo López of the Diamondbacks, on May 5, putting the Astros on top 2-1 in a game they eventually won 3-2.
-He hit .192 (14-73) with 5 RBI in May.
+Manzella hit his first major league home run, a two-run home run off of Rodrigo López of the Diamondbacks, on May 5, putting the Astros on top 2-1 in a game they eventually won 3-2.
+He hit .192 (14-73) with five RBI in May.
 When the Astros placed Kazuo Matsui on waivers on May 20, Keppinger took over full-time at second base, making Manzella the full-time shortstop.
 He was hitting .224 (13-58) in June before he fractured his left index finger on June 22 when Nate Schierholtz slid into it trying to steal second base.
 The Astros recalled Oswaldo Navarro to take over at shortstop, but they eventually acquired Ángel Sánchez to take over on July 1.
 He rehabbed at Corpus Christi and Round Rock for 11 games total before returning on August 19.
 He finished the year splitting time with Sánchez at shortstop.
-In 83 games with the Astros, he hit .225 with 1 HR, 21 RBI and a .973 fielding percentage.
+In 83 games with the Astros, he hit .225 with one home run, 21 RBI and a .973 fielding percentage.

-Manzella was cut from 2011 spring training on March 24, and Matt Downs and Joe Inglett were the backup infielders to start 2011, while Sánchez was the shortstop.
-Manzella began 2011 with Triple-A Oklahoma City.
-With Clint Barmes established as the starting shortstop, and Sánchez as his backup, Manzella had no role on the major league roster, and on August 10, 2011, he was designated for assignment.
-In 109 games with Oklahoma City, he hit .230 with 7 HR and 48 RBI.
+Manzella was cut from spring training on March 24, 2011, and Matt Downs and Joe Inglett were named as the backup infielders to begin the regular season, while Sánchez was the shortstop.
+Manzella began 2011 with the Triple-A Oklahoma City RedHawks.
+With Clint Barmes established as the starting shortstop, and Sánchez as his backup, Manzella had no role on the major league roster, and on August 10, he was designated for assignment.
+In 109 games with Oklahoma City, he hit .230 with seven home runs and 48 RBI.

 Arizona Diamondbacks

 Manzella was claimed off waivers by the Arizona Diamondbacks on August 11.
-He was assigned to Triple-A Reno, where in 22 games to finish 2011, he hit .246 with 1 HR, 3 RBI and 7 runs.
-After not being called up when the rosters expanded in September, he was designated for assignment on September 19 and outrighted 2 days later.
+He was assigned to the Triple-A Reno Aces, where in 22 games to finish 2011, he hit .246 with one home run, three RBI and seven runs.
+After not being called up when the rosters expanded in September, he was designated for assignment on September 19; he cleared waivers and was sent outright Triple-A.

 Manzella began 2012 with Reno, where he played in 15 games before being released on May 6.
-He was hitting 4-40 with 2 RBI and 2 runs.
+He was hitting 4-for-40 with two RBI and two runs.